Lake-Tuggeranong-College/Holocron/README.md

 ![Fork the Repository](./_admin/_images/repoClone.png)

-> Note the directory that you cloned the repository into.
+> [!info] Note the directory that you cloned the repository into.

 Open Obsidian, and open the repository folder as a vault.